Frequently Asked Questions

 What response can I expect when filling out the web comment form?

 You will receive an automated reply notifying you that your comment was received.
 You will also receive an initial response from a member of Campus Safety noting that your comment was routed to the appropriate team members for review.
-A public safety team member may contact you with additional questions or requests for information based on your comment.
+A campus safety team member may contact you with additional questions or requests for information based on your comment.

 Can my comment be anonymous?